fhdm-dev/scoppy/docs/app-help/Firmware-Settings.md

 #### Access Point

-The Pico W will function an access point.
+The Pico W will function as an access point.
 To connect with the Scoppy app you'll need to select the SCOPPY network in Android Settings (Connections -> Wi-Fi)

 ##### AP SSID